linux-surface/linux-surface/README.md

 * Battery Readings
 * Docking/Undocking Tablet and Keyboard
 * DisplayPort
+* Dedicated Nvidia GPU (Surface Book 2)

 ### What's NOT Working

-* Dedicated GPU (if you have a performance base on a Surface Book, otherwise onboard works fine)
+* Dedicated Nvidia GPU (if you have a performance base on a Surface Book 1, otherwise onboard works fine)
 * Cameras (not fully supported yet)
 * Suspend (uses Connected Standby which is not supported yet)